-Students who wish to earn credits for lifelearning experiences should enroll in PLA 205 to determine academic areas in which they could write experiential essays.
+Students who wish to earn credits for life-learning experiences should enroll in PLA 205 to determine academic areas in which they could write experiential essays.
 The assessment process determines the credits to be awarded.
-Fees are assessed for any credit(s) awarded through the portfolio process that are awarded by NCU.
-Students may contact the School of Professional Studies for more information.
+Fees are assessed for any credit(s) awarded through the portfolio process that are awarded by Bushnell University.
+Students may contact the Admissions Office for more information.

-For additional information, or to schedule a visit, please contact:

-School of Professional Studies Northwest Christian University 828 East 11th Avenue Eugene, OR 97401-3745 Phone: (541) 684-7211 Fax: (541) 684-7333 E-mail: visit@nwcu.edu Web Site: www.nwcu.edu
+For additional information, or to schedule a visit, please contact: Admissions Bushnell University 828 E. 11th Avenue Eugene, OR 97401-3745 Phone: 541-684-7343 E-mail: admissions@bushnell.edu Website: www.bushnell.edu